ommsaswatparida/demo/README.md

 <details>
   <summary>📂 More About Me</summary>

-- 🧠 Aspiring Computer Science student
+- 🧠 Aspiring Computer Science nerd
-- 🐍 Obsessed with Python and backend logic
+- 🤍 In love with Python and it's simplicity
-- 🖤 Loves minimalism, aesthetics, and well-documented code
+- 💻 Loves minimalism, aesthetics, and well-documented code
-- 🧩 Enjoys building side projects and automating things
+- 🧩 Currently learning Java and DSA
-- ✉️ Always curious, always learning
+- 💌 Always curious to learn something cool
 </details>

 ---